TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    if necessary.
 Tests are important because they ensure that TYPO3 will behave consistently now and in the future.

-3. Run tests
+3. Optional: Run tests

-   It is a good idea to test the TYPO3 core with your fix to be sure that the automatic tests, that are running on bamboo after you have pushed a patch to the Gerrit review system, will not fail.

    See :ref:`Testing the core <testing>` for a step-by-step guide using docker.

-   If no test fails it is safe to push your fix to Gerrit.

 4. Add documentation

    For new features, breaking changes and deprecations, it is necessary to :ref:`add information to the changelog <changelog>`.

-5. Absorb the commit message rules
+5. Use the commit message rules

    Please make sure that you read the :ref:`commitmessage` in the Appendix.
    Your code will not be merged if it does not follow the commit message